Tham Luang cave rescue: Rescue operation

 On the morning of 8 July, officials instructed the media and all non-essential personnel around the cave entrance to clear the area as a rescue operation was imminent, due to the threat of monsoon rains later in the week, which were expected to flood the cave until October.

 For the first part of the extraction, 18 rescue divers—13 international cave divers and five Thai Navy SEALs—were sent into the caves to retrieve the boys, with one "lead diver" to accompany each boy on the dive out.
-The international cave diving team was led by four British divers: John Volanthen, Richard Stanton, Jason Mallinson, and Chris Jewell (each assigned a boy), and two Australians: Richard Harris, an anaesthetist, and his friend Craig Challen, a veterinarian.
+The international cave diving team was led by four British divers: John Volanthen, Richard Stanton, Jason Mallinson, and Chris Jewell (each assigned a boy in turn), and two Australians: Richard Harris, an anaesthetist, and his friend Craig Challen, a veterinarian.
 Irishman Jim Warny became an additional lead diver on the final day of the rescue to bring back assistant coach Ekkaphon, and physician Harris took over the lead rescue of Pong.
-The lead divers' portion of the journey would stretch over one kilometre, going through submerged routes while being supported by 90 Thai and foreign divers at various points performing medical check-ups, resupply of air tanks, and other emergency roles.
+The lead divers' portion of the journey would stretch over one kilometre, going through narrow, fully submerged passages.
+The remainder of the route was supported by 90 Thai and foreign divers at various points performing medical check-ups, resupply of air tanks, and other emergency roles.

-There were conflicting reports that the boys were rescued with the weakest first or strongest first.
-In fact, the order was which boy volunteered first.
+There were conflicting reports about whether the boys were rescued from the cave in a weakest-to-strongest or strongest-to-weakest order.
+In reality, the sequence was determined by the boys themselves.
 "I talked with Dr. Harris.
 Everyone was strong and no one was sick," Ekkaphon told the press.
 "Everybody had a strong mental state.
 Dr. Harris said ... there's no preference."
 The team decided as a group that the boys who lived the farthest away should leave first.
 Ekkaphon also stated in their 18 July press conference, not realising at the time that their story had attracted global media attention: "We were thinking, when we get out of the cave, we would have to ride the bicycle home ... so the persons who live the furthest away would be allowed to go out first ... so that they can go out and tell everyone that we were inside, we were okay."